marcomontalbano/contentful-migration-tool/README.md

 ## Migrations folder

-Either you use **Docker** or **CLI**, you should create a `/migrations` folder in your root folder.
+Either you use **Docker** or **CLI**, you should create a `/migrations` (or whatever name) folder.
 This folder will contain all your migration description files.

 A migration description file is a `.js` or `.ts` file that contains a migration script.
-This scripts are written using [Contentful Migration](https://github.com/contentful/contentful-migration) syntax.
+This scripts are written using [Contentful Migration](https://github.com/contentful/contentful-migration) syntax *which you are already familiar with*.

 The filename must follow this naming convention: